Technology

 Power & Enclosure

-• · Solar UPS, multi-day battery reserve
+• · Solar with multi-day battery reserve

 • · 12+ months autonomous uptime

-• · IP67 weatherproof enclosure
+• · Weatherproof outdoor enclosure

 • · Tamper-evidence subsystem